 To this point, it does not appear that the U.S. Supreme Court has had occasion to weigh in on whether governmental entities, like schools and offices, can force their employees to use a person’s preferred pronouns.

-He observed that “several different sets of gender-neutral pronouns have now been created and are preferred by some individuals who do not identify as falling into either of the two traditional categories.
-Some jurisdictions, such as New York City, have ordinances making the failure to use an individual’s preferred pronoun a punishable offense, and some colleges have similar rules.”
-He expressed fears that the Court’s majority decision in Bostock, could lead to charges of sexual discrimination against those who used non-preferred pronouns.
+Alito observed that “several different sets of gender-neutral pronouns have now been created and are preferred by some individuals who do not identify as falling into either of the two traditional categories.
+Some jurisdictions, such as New York City, have ordinances making the failure to use an individual’s preferred pronoun a punishable offense, and some colleges have similar rules.
+After today’s decision, plaintiffs may claim that the failure to use their preferred pronoun violates one of the federal laws prohibiting sex discrimination.”

 In a more obscure precedent in 1964, Hamilton v.
 Alabama, the U.S. Supreme Court eventually overturned a conviction for criminal contempt against Mary Hamilton, a leader of the Congress of Racial Equality, for refusing to answer questions after a prosecutor refused to refer to her as “Miss Hamilton” using a courtesy title as prosecutors did for similarly situated white defendants.
 The Court did not, however, issue an explanation of this decision, which appears to have had more of a racial than a sexual component.